 State regulations include standards for delegation of nursing duties to others, including non-medical, unlicensed personnel, and specifically allow delegation of assistance with participant self-administration of medications and administration of medication to waiver service providers, 12 AAC 44.950 - 44.965.
-The registered nurse must provide a delegation plan, to be reviewed at least every 90 days, that includes: the frequency and methods of evaluating the performance of the duty by the waiver provider, directions for the storage and administration of medications, and errors, and what to do when medications are changed by the health care provider.
+The registered nurse must provide a delegation plan, to be reviewed at least every 90 days, that includes: the frequency and methods of evaluating the performance of the duty by the waiver provider, directions for the storage and administration of medication, possible medication interactions, how to observe and report side effects, possible complications, and errors, and what to do when medications are changed by the health care provider.